mnot/I-D/http-encryption-encoding/draft.md

-2. If it is considered sensitive information and it is possible to determine it through other means (e.g., out of band, using hints in other representations, etc.), omit the relevant headers, and/or normalise them.
-In the case of Content-Type, this could be accomplished by always sending Content-TYpe: application/octet-stream (the most generic media type).
+2. If it is considered sensitive information and it is possible to determine it through other means (e.g., out of band, using hints in other representations, etc.), omit the relevant headers, and/or normalize them.
+In the case of Content-Type, this could be accomplished by always sending Content-Type: application/octet-stream (the most generic media type).

 3. If it is considered sensitive information and it is not possible to convey